 These are a few lines that I had penned five years back when I became a Facilitator.
 I had to decide a name for my company and the word “Reinvent” kept coming back, but I thought it sounded like a formula and decided to reinvent it further and called my company “Reivent”.
 I realise now, that the fascination with this term was coming more out of my experience, as with the new venture of mine I was reinventing myself.
 Little did I know that this small written piece would capture the essence of my work with people!

 A few days back one of my clients read this out (it is printed on the book that I give them) loud and mentioned how it had set him thinking deeply.
 Now as I read it I feel it could have been worded better, but yet it captures the meaning of reinventing as I saw it then.
-Admittedly at the same time, today the meaning of the term has expanded.
+Today the meaning of the term has expanded.

 My Understanding of Reinventing self… Today: